AnthonyA28/AnthonyA28.github.io/_posts/2019-10-30-making_a_VLE_diagram.md

 ## Antoine Equation

-The Antoine equation allows one to solve for the vapor pressures of a component at different temperatures.
+The Antoine equation solves for the [vapor](#)  of a component at different temperatures.
 It is an empirical relationship with constants found in the literature.
 $$
 p* = 10^{[A - \frac{B}{C+T}]}
 $$